 9. Conditions of admission and registration

-9.3 You can find information relating to the registration (for new students) and re-registration (for returning students) processes on the Registration webpage.
+9 9.3 You can find information relating to the registration (for new students) and reregistration (for returning students) processes on the Registration webpage.

 10. Deposits, tuition fees and other charges

 10.3 The Institution accepts no liability for the fluctuation in currency exchange rates.
 You are expected to pay the full tuition fees in the stated currency.
-At City most programmes are in British Pounds Sterling.
+At City all programmes are charged for in British Pounds Sterling.
 In addition, the Institution accepts no liability for bank or card charges incurred by you, the stated full tuition fees are payable by you.

-10.7 For more information on how fees are calculated for interruption of studies and withdrawals, please visit City’s Finance webpages.
-For queries regarding interruption of studies and associated tuition fees or regarding withdrawal from your programme and associated tuition fees, please contact your Course Office in the relevant School.
+10.7 For more information on how fees are calculated for interruption of studies, break in learning, withdrawals, or full and partial repeat year, please visit City’s Fees and Finance webpages.
+For queries regarding interruption of studies and associated tuition fees, break in learning and associated tuition fees, withdrawal from your programme and associated tuition fees and full and partial repeat year and associated tuition fees, please contact your Course Office.

 10.9 Where you have outstanding tuition fees debt, City reserves the right:

-- not allow you to re-enrol on your programme; and/or
+c. not allow you to re-enrol on your programme;

-- not to make an award to you, in each case until the outstanding tuition fees debt has been settled in full.
-Please see City's Fees webpage for further details about the Institution's and your respective rights and obligations in relation to the payment and non-payment of tuition fees;
+d. not to make an award to you, in each case until the outstanding tuition fees debt has been settled in full.
+Please see City's Fees webpages for further details about the Institution's and your respective rights and obligations in relation to the payment and non-payment of tuition fees;

-- to prevent re-registration until all outstanding tuition fee debt has been settled, including additional costs covered in 10.4 are paid in full.
+i. to prevent re-registration until all outstanding tuition fee debt has been settled, including additional costs covered in 10.4 and 10.8 are paid in full.

-10.10.3 The deposit required and information on how to pay can be found on the Institution’s Finance webpage and in your Offer letter.
-In addition, students who need a Student Visa can refer to the Institution’s visa webpage for more information.
+10.10.3 The deposit required and information on how to pay can be found in your Offer letter.
+In addition, students who need a Student Visa can refer to the Institution’s CAS webpage for more information.

 10.10.6 Note that deposits are non-refundable unless:

-- you/we cancel the Contract in accordance with Clause 16, Clause 18 or Clause 19; or
+b. you/we cancel the Contract in accordance with Clause 16, Clause 18 or Clause 19;or

-- you fail to secure your Student Visa for any reason other than the provision of fraudulent information or the deliberate omission of information material to your visa application and are able to evidence this to the reasonable satisfaction of the Institution.
+c. you fail to secure your Student Visa for any reason other than the provision of fraudulent information or the deliberate omission of information material to your visa application and are able to evidence this to the reasonable satisfaction of the Institution;

 10.11 Tuition fees

-10.11.1 The tuition fees for your programme and information on how to pay can be found on the Institution’s Fees website and in your Offer.
+10.11.1 The tuition fees for your program can be found in your Offer letter and on the course pages for your year of entry and information on how to pay can be found on the Institution’s Fees webpage.

-10.11.3 You will not be deemed to have completed registration until the Institution has received payment of your tuition fees, either in full or the first instalment (50% of the full tuition fee) or satisfactory evidence has been produced that such fees will be paid by a sponsoring authority or scholarship or other funder, such as the Student Loan Company.
+10.11.4 You will not be deemed to have completed registration (as set out in Clause 9) until the Institution has received payment of your tuition fees, either in full or the first instalment (50% of the full tuition fee) or satisfactory evidence has been produced or is available to us that such fees will be paid by a sponsoring authority or scholarship or other funder, such as the Student Loan Company or ESFA on behalf of your employer.

 10.12 Other charges (Additional Costs)